NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Damage increased by 1
   - Ends sooner
   - "lands" two frames earlier
+- 8B(B)
+  - Flying screen removed
-- 8B(B) flying screen removed, adjusted lift, size, and duration
+  - Adjusted lift, size, and duration
 - 8B(A) made 5A with follow ups
 - 5AA(A) staggers
 - 5A2C staggers
+- 6A
-- 6A has old 6A startup, but teleports up and behind the opponent; has strings into A and B
+  - Has old 6A startup, but teleports up and behind the opponent
+  - Has strings into A and B
 - 2A cannot be followed up on on whiff
 - 2A(B)
   - Added
   - This move and similar moves do not move as far forward on startup
 - 2AA(A) replaced with RA
+- 8A
-- 8A spaced out the projectiles more; projectiles do not lift off the ground
+  - Spaced out the projectiles more
+  - Projectiles do not lift off the ground
 - RA has three grabbable frames added to the startup
 - RB
   - Made an untechable bounce and a high for the first two frames
   - Techable and mid after the first two frames
   - Hitbox disappears two frames sooner
+- JA
+  - Can transition faster
-- JA can transition faster; has forward or backwards momentum with 6 or 4
+  - Has forward or backwards momentum with 6 or 4
+- JA(A)
+  - Air momentum changed
+  - Can transition faster
-- JA(A) air momentum changed, can transition faster; has forward or backwards momentum with 6 or 4
+  - Has forward or backwards momentum with 6 or 4
 - JAA(A) has forward or backwards momentum with 6 or 4
+- 2Y
+  - Added
-- 2Y throw added; 30 damage and knockdown
+  - 30 damage and knockdown
 - 5X is vanilla with one more frame duration on hitbox
+- 2X
+  - Has better super freeze
-- 2X has better super freeze, hitbox appears one frame sooner and disappears two frames later
+  - Hitbox appears one frame sooner and disappears two frames later
 - 4X is a real time super with startup immunity to mids and highs
+- GRKnJ
-- GRKnJ bounce changed to be closer; travels one frame faster
+  - Bounce changed to be closer
+  - Travels one frame faster
 - 4Z disabled

 ### Kakashi